-Stacey Clark is a senior partner in the firm’s Veterans’ Administration department.
+Stacey Clark is a senior partner in the firm’s Veterans Legal Group.
 She has dedicated her entire legal career to assisting disabled veterans and citizens in obtaining disability benefits owed to them by the Veterans’ and Social Security Administrations.
 As a lifetime resident of Florida, Stacey attended the University of Florida where she received a Bachelor of Science and Bachelor of Arts degree, both with honors, in 2000.

 Ms. Clark also attended the University of Florida College of Law, where she graduated with honors in 2003.
 During her time in law school, she received three book awards, and authored a publication in the Journal of Technology Law and Policy.